 Lay flat on your back with your arms extended above your head and your legs straight.
 Put a medicine ball (or an exercise ball if you can’t manage) and lift them straight up.
 Do the same with your arms with your upper abs and pass the ball across your body.

-These eight ab exercises are all incredible without weight, so once you do add the extra weight, you can have huge benefits.
+These eight ab exercises are all incredible without weights, so by doing these exercises for your abs with weights, you will see huge benefits.

 Your abs will feel an incredible contraction per exercise as they are forced to move weights that they are not used to, and your overall core strength and stability should show drastic improvements.
 Just be careful when you’re holding weights in new movements so as not to drop them and cause any injury.